fwachsmuth/Filmkorn-Raw-Scanner/README.md

 ### Shopping list
 This is what I bought from my budget to build this scanner.
 - Raspi 4 w/4GB of RAM: 50€
+- A 5V/27W Power supply: 12€ (the usually bundled power supply only delivers 15W, which isn't sufficient if scanning to a USB drive)
 - Raspberry Pi HQ Camera w/o lens: 50€
 - C-Mount Spacer Rings (Ebay or Aliexpress): 30€
 - M39 Enlarger lens EL-Nikkor 2.8/50mm: 50€